bhgames/data_check/README.md

 * Use DockerCompose to create development and production setups
 * Checks have one log per "unit work" instead of one log for the entire check

+## Development

+With MapR Demo Box, you need to make sure the port 21050 is open(see VirtualBox opening ports or similar) so impala can talk.

 ## React Maintenance

 ### Updating to New Releases